 Director: Tania Holland Williams, Musical Director: Michael Downes

-Byre Opera's project for 2016 will be a fully staged production of Britten's chamber masterpiece, The Turn of the Screw.
-The production will open at the Byre during graduation week (20–24 June), before touring to the MacRobert Centre in Stirling (Tuesday 28 June), Haddo House in Aberdeenshire (Saturday 2 July), and the Maltings Theatre in Berwick (Friday 8 July) - our most ambitious tour to date, and our first performance across the border!
+Byre Opera's project for 2016 was a fully staged production of Britten's chamber masterpiece, The Turn of the Screw.
+The production opened at the Byre during graduation week (20–24 June), before touring to the MacRobert Centre in Stirling (Tuesday 28 June), Haddo House in Aberdeenshire (Saturday 2 July), and the Maltings Theatre in Berwick (Friday 8 July) - our most ambitious tour to date, and our first performance across the border!

 For any enquiries about the production and the company, please contact Michael Downes.